Azure/fta-azurefoundations/iaas-foundations/articles/website-on-iaas-http-rhel.md

 * Deploy a website in Linux

 # Prerequisites
-* Be familiar with the fundamentals of Azure Storage
+* Be familiar with the foundations of Azure Storage
-* Be familiar with the fundamentals of Azure Compute
+* Be familiar with the foundations of Azure Compute

 # Estimated time to complete this module
 1.5 hours